 There are two categories of intellectual property that VeRO deals with: trademark and copyright.

-My violation was a trademark infringement: I used a trademark to describe a product that wasn’t by that company.
+I allegedly infringed a trademark, using a trademark to describe a product not made by that company.
 My use was in a gray area, according to When Trade Mark Use is Not an Infringement, but I’m not going to fight it.
-I think I was more in the wrong than right.

 The other type of intellectual property violation is a copyright infringement, where a company’s text or photos are used without permission.
-This kind of violation is actually a gray area, because the first sale doctrine allows you to post a photo of an item you are selling, because it’s necessary in order to allow the commerce to happen — the photo would contain the copyrighted artwork on the packaging.
+This is actually a gray area, because the first sale doctrine allows you to post a photo of an item you are selling, to allow the commerce to happen — the photo would contain the copyrighted artwork on the packaging.
 See Rosen v.
 Ebay, where a rights holder was not allowed to remove a listing.

 The Digital Millennium Copyright Act